pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 In Thailand, person identification methods have been continuing to evolve due to public security issues.
 The Office of The National Broadcasting and Telecommunications Commission Thailand (NBTC) has launched the new method of registering a new mobile phone SIM card since December 15, 2017.
 The biometric verification system this new registration method has been used across Thailand in all 55,000 locations which are mobile phone operators’ customer service shops and the networks of the mobile phone operators’ dealers and partners [[1]](#ref).

-Under this new method, new SIM card subscribers will have insert their ID cards into the finger print reader or the face recognition card reader at the registration locations.
+Under this new method, new SIM card subscribers will have insert their ID cards into the finger print reader or the face recognition at the registration locations.
 The card readers are connected to the mobile phones or PC of the registration locations.
 In the case of the face recognition system, the locations will take the SIM card users’ face with the mobile phones embedded with an NBTC registration application.
 Then the app will see if the captured face matches with the face stored in the ID card database.
 As expected face recognition method is more popular than fingerprint due to the added cost of card readers at service points, which range from 500 baht ($15) to 9,000 baht ($271) but face recognition is no extra cost, it requires only application installed.
 Since the biometric verification system has been launched, there are two main problems with the system.
 1. The result of the face recognition that the person in the ID card with the photograph is not matched with sim subscriber's photo, despite the fact the same person.
 2. There was a problem that the service points agent used photo from the ID card submitted as current person photo due to difficulty from the first problem.